limitless-dev/ui-starter-react-ts/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Credits
-This starter template was created by owner o.

 ## Contact
 If you have any questions or comments about this starter template, please create an issue.